badlydrawnrob/elm-playground/programming-elm/README.md

     - Write a `viewHeaders h1 otherHeaders` function, where you have `(H1 [] [ text "title" ] :: rest)`
     - See commit `cd1b22a`
 10. **Again!
 Sets**
+    - See also the `msg` and the only function that has a `Msg` is the secondary helper functions.
+Their wrappers have a `Html msg` type annotation.
     - Sets must hold comparables, it doesn't seem to accept Union Types (like `Toppings`)
     - List.map (viewToppings model.salad.toppings) [Tomatoes, Cucumbers, Onions] should work here, but you'd need to convert `model.salad.toppings` to a `type alias ToppingSet = (Set String)` — I'm not sure how this might affect things, as we're binding our strings to a limited set of `Topping` here.
     - Create a simple demo and ask the community.
 Can you restrict the range of `ToppingSet` to a proper set of strings?
 Then you can't accidentally create the function with the wrong string.
 Or maybe it doesn't matter.
+    - **pg.
+122 and onwards isn't very well explained**

 ## Renaming files, folders, script